Pazyryk Carpet Found In Scythian Tomb Considered The Oldest Carpet In The World

 Interestingly, the beautiful Pazyryk rug may represent only a copy of the original Persian piece of art.

-The Pazyryk culture was a Scythian nomadic Iron Age archaeological culture of Iranian origin that lived c.
-6th to 3rd centuries BC.
-Their identification was possible by unearthed artifacts and mummified humans found in the Siberian permafrost in the Altay (Altai) Mountains, Kazakhstan, and Mongolia.
+The Pazyryk culture was a Scythian nomadic Iron Age archaeological culture of Iranian origin that lived from the 6th to 3rd centuries BC.
+Unearthed artifacts and mummified humans found in the Siberian permafrost in the Altay (Altai) Mountains, Kazakhstan, and Mongolia made their identification possible.

 Another Pazyryk rug.
 Circa 400 BC.
 Hermitage Museum